 As an IFS-trained therapist, frightening and extreme behaviors are compassionately understood as sincere attempts to help restore balance and calm within ourselves.
 As a non-pathologizing approach to psychotherapy and understanding behavior, we can acknowledge and validate the parts of ourselves that desperately try to help soothe us, without degrading, criticizing, or invalidation .
 We can also safely help unburden our wounded parts that hold pain and keep us stuck in ineffectual patterns.

 Whether we're coping with the aftereffects of a single-incident trauma, relationship trauma, or developmental trauma/complex PTSD, our ability to safely connect to ourselves and others is interrupted, and our quality of life suffers.
-When the relationships that are suppose to provide us with safety no longer feel safe, we suffer.
-Together, we can utilize effective therapies to safely reprocess and unburden the lingering aftereffects of trauma, and help you move forward with your life.
+Trauma takes away the joy and freedom of living.
+With EMDR and IFS we can safely reprocess and unburden the lingering aftereffects of trauma, and help you move forward with life.

 Becoming aware that the space between “stimulus and response” is where the power to change our lives resides empowers us with new and workable ways to respond to anxiety.
 Ironically, liberating ourselves from controlling aspects of anxiety requires a willingness to compassionately interact with uncomfortable aspects of our experience that some of us have spent a lifetime in the service of avoiding.
 It requires from us a willingness to notice our anxiety for what it really is...